Natooz/MidiTok/README.md

 MidiTok converts MIDI music files into sequences of tokens, i.e. integers, ready to be fed to sequential neural networks like Transformers or RNNs.
 MidiTok features most known MIDI tokenization strategies, and is built around the idea that they all share common parameters and methods.
-It also handles Byte Pair Encoding (BPE).
+It contains method that allows to properly pre-process any MIDI file, and also supports Byte Pair Encoding (BPE).

 ## Install